Deciding When to Purchase a New System

 Deciding when to purchase a new system

-First of all, if your heating system is less than 20 years old, it should still have some life left in it.
-You can expect as many as 20 to 25 years of service from properly installed and maintained heating equipment.
-To help make this long service life a reality, it is a good idea to have your heating system inspected and adjusted on an annual basis.
+If your cooling system is less than 10 years old, it should still have some life left in it.
+You can expect as many as 10 to 15 years of service from properly installed and maintained cooling equipment.
+To help make this long service life a reality, it is a good idea to have your cooling system inspected and adjusted on an annual basis.
 If your system is over 10 years old, then you should definitely place it on an annual maintenance program.
-Good preventive maintenance will ensure that your system runs safely and efficiently for a long time.
+Good preventive maintenance will ensure your system runs safely and efficiently for a long time.

 Choosing a system type

 Central air conditioning is becoming increasingly popular in American homes.
 Over 47% of all homes have central cooling and an additional 26% have room air conditioning units.
 Some homes use heat pumps for central air conditioning as well as heating.
 The table below shows the prevalence of all of the common types of cooling systems found in the United States.
 Air conditioning is more popular in the South and West where almost 70% of homes have central cooling systems.
 In the Northeast, 40% of homes use room air conditioners while only 22% have central cooling systems.

 |Main Cooling System Type ||Percent of Homes with A/C |

 |Central Systems |